yash85763/Agentic_AI/executive_doc.md

   - time grain
   - comparison mode
 - validate workflow compatibility against dataset semantics
-- produce an executable workflow graph
+- normalize the selected or synthesized workflow into an executable workflow graph

 Important design point:
-The workflow planner should prefer **parameterized template selection** over unrestricted planning whenever possible.
+The workflow planner should prefer **parameterized template selection** first, but it must also support **typed DAG synthesis fallback** for scale.

-For the stakeholder-oriented product, this layer is one of the most important differentiators.
+That means the system does not depend on a static workflow library forever.
+It can:
+1. reuse known high-confidence workflows when they exist,
+2. synthesize a new workflow from validated building blocks when no existing template fits,
+3. validate that synthesized DAG strictly before execution,
+4. and later promote successful synthesized DAGs into reusable templates.

+This makes the architecture both practical for stakeholder-approved workflows and scalable for unseen but still supported analytical questions.

 ---